Ty France Player Props: Mariners vs. Guardians

-Ty France -- 3-for-4 with a double, a home run and three RBI in his last game -- will be in action for the Seattle Mariners against the Cleveland Guardians, with Hunter Gaddis on the hill, on March 31 at 10:10 PM ET.
+Ty France -- 1-for-3 in his last game -- will be in action for the Seattle Mariners versus the Cleveland Guardians, with Aaron Civale on the hill, on April 1 at 9:40 PM ET.

-He collected three RBI (going 3-for-4 with a double and a home run) in his previous game against the Guardians.

 Ty France Game Info & Props vs. the Guardians